 The survey found the community has a high awareness of climate change and a willingness to commit to reducing individual household emissions.
 The community believes it is moderately or very urgent for the ACT Government to take action to tackle climate change at a wider scale.

-In 2009-10 the ACT’s net greenhouse gas emissions totaled 4.4 million tonnes of carbon dioxide equivalent.
+In 2010-11 the ACT’s greenhouse gas emissions totaled 4.5 million tonnes of carbon dioxide equivalent.

-The most recent detailed data on the ACT's Greenhouse Gas emissions is from the ACT Greenhouse Gas Inventory 2010 (335.4 KB).
+The most recent data on the ACT's Greenhouse Gas emissions is from the ACT Greenhouse Gas Inventory 2011 (1.2 MB).

-The inventory was developed on behalf of the Government by the ICRC.
+The inventory was developed on behalf of the Government by the Independent Competition and Regulatory Commission (ICRC).
 The aim of the ACT greenhouse gas inventory is to provide a clear understanding of both the total amount of greenhouse gas emissions and the ‘greenhouse intensity’ - the amount of emissions per capita.